 As the heaviest building in the world, the Palace of Parliament is one of the most famous landmarks in Romania.
 Weighing a little over 9 billion pounds, the Palace of Parliament has a height of 84 meters (276 ft) and has a floor area of 365,000 square meters (3,930,000 sq ft) in a total of more than 1100 rooms combined.

 It is the second-largest administrative building in the world, just behind The Pentagon in the United States.

 Built in the late 20th century by the communist leader Nicolae Ceaușescu, the Palace of Parliament was supposed to be a symbol of wealth and prosperity in Romania.
 However, underneath the beautiful facades, the people of Romania were actually suffering from the rule of the communist regimes.

 Visitors can visit the inside of the Palace of Parliament through a guided tour.
-Reservations must be made directly by phone.
+Reservations are usually made directly by phone, but you could also book online through a few selected companies.
 Because of its popularity, we recommend you to book at least a few days in advance.